thingsboard/thingsboard.github.io/docs/samples/smartico/pulse-sensor-lorawan/Pulse_Sensor_LoRaWAN.md

 ![image](/images/samples/smartico/pulse-sensor-lorawan/asset2.PNG)

 ## Step 5.
 Rule chain import and configuration.
 In addition to meter readings, it is possible to monitor the status of the device.
 For example, you can get information about a low battery, opening the device case, exposure to a magnetic field, and others.
 This information is displayed in the Alarm widget.
 Therefore, you should set up Rule chain first.
-Import following json file with alarms (alarms_pulse_sensor.json) and save the configuration of the Rule chain in ThingsBoard.
+Import [alarms_pulse_sensor.json](/docs/samples/smartico/pulse-sensor-lorawan/resources/alarms_pulse_sensor.json) file with alarms and save the configuration of the Rule chain in ThingsBoard.

 ![image](/images/samples/smartico/pulse-sensor-lorawan/alarms1.PNG)